wenzel-lab/IncuTEC/my-new-page.md

 ## Preparation and installation of cables {pagestep}
-Using a sharp tool, make cuts in the cable pass-through rubber for each of the cables that will enter the incubator.
+Using a [sharp tool][scalpel]{qty:1,cat:tool}, make cuts in the cable pass-through rubber for each of the cables that will enter the incubator.
 Pass each cable through the rubber.
 Mount the rubber with the corresponding frame and tighten the bolts.

 ![](images/AssemblyImages/p18.jpg)
 ![](images/AssemblyImages/p21.jpg)